jimmynicol/image-resizer/README.md

 `image-resizer` is a node application that sits as a proxy to an s3 bucket and will resize images on-the-fly.
 It is Heroku ready, but can also be deployed easily to any cloud provider (has been used with success on AWS).

-It was built to abstract the need to set image dimensions during the upload and storage phase of modern web applications?
+It was built to abstract the need to set image dimensions during the upload and storage phase of modern web applications.
 Faffing around with CarrierWave and Paperclip (while great resources) got to be troublesome and the need for resizing images on-the-fly arose.

-### Overview
+## Overview

-`image-resizer` sits a middleman between your application and your cloud storage (only S3 at this point).
+`image-resizer` sits as a middleman between your application and your cloud storage (only S3 at this point).

 When a new image size is requested `image-resizer` will pull down the original image from the cloud, resize according to the requested dimensions, then push the new image back to the cloud and store the coordinates in Redis.